jagjordi/insta360-autostitcher/README.md

 ## Web dashboard
 A minimal React + TypeScript dashboard lives in `frontend/` to show job progress and trigger scans or stitch runs without touching the CLI.

+The job table supports pagination, sorting, and multi-select checkboxes.
+Select one or more rows and click “Stitch Selected” to queue only those jobs; thumbnails (generated via the backend action) are displayed alongside each entry when available.

 ### Getting started
 ```bash
 cd frontend